google/gemma.cpp/DEVELOPERS.md

 ### `Transformer()` implements the inference (i.e. `forward()` method in PyTorch or Jax) computation of the neural network

-For high-level applications, you might only call `GenerateGemma()` and never interact directly with the neural network, but if you're doing something a bit more custom you can call transformer which performs a single inference operation on a single token and mutates the Activations and the KVCache through the neural network computation.
+For high-level applications, you might only call `model.Generate()` and never interact directly with the neural network, but if you're doing something a bit more custom you can call transformer which performs a single inference operation on a single token and mutates the Activations and the KVCache through the neural network computation.

 ### For low level operations, defining new architectures, call `ops.h` functions directly